openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 * Please use [Android Studio Version 4.1.1](https://developer.android.com/studio/) or newer to build the apk.
 * [Windows 10 32-bit systems](../Installing-AndroidAPS/troubleshooting_androidstudio#unable-to-start-daemon-process) are not supported by Android Studio 4.1.1.
 * If you are using xDrip make sure to [identify the receiver](../Configuration/xdrip#identify-receiver).
-* If you are using Dexcom G6 with the [patched Dexcom app](../Hardware/DexcomG6#if-using-g6-with-patched-dexcom-app) you will need the version from the [2.4 folder](https://github.com/dexcomapp/dexcomapp/tree/master/2.4).
+* You can also use Dexcom G6 with the ['Build your own Dexcom App'](../Hardware/DexcomG6.html#if-using-g6-with-build-your-own-dexcom-app).

 ## Quick walk-through for experienced users